 A negative mood in the team is a topic that lends itself well to a team discussion.
-But perhaps there are also topics that you would rather discuss 1 to 1 with your employees, or perhaps employees would like to work on specific topics individually.
+But perhaps there are also topics that you would rather discuss one on one with your employees, or perhaps employees would like to work on specific topics individually.
 Whatever the type of the conversation, the above steps are always there to structure the conversation, for yourself and with others.

 Do you already measure with 2DAYSMOOD?
 To make the above 5 steps even easier and more fun, 2DAYSMOOD has developed offline action cards that help to take your team from data to action!
 If you want to get started with the action cards right away, do not hesitate to contact us at email@example.com.

 Find the type of conversation that suits you